 We might finish off the portfolio exercise with a look at Gold, one of the tried and true asset pillars.
 That’s a core component of the well-studied permanent portfolio.
 Gold may be a form of disaster insurance.
 It is often used by portfolio managers.
 Many would suggest even a modest exposure of 5%.

 How about that new gold?
-Bitcoin.
+Bitcoin

 Arthur Salzer of Northland Wealth Management offers that bitcoin is gaining in popularity as an asset class, more than you would expect.
 You can have a read of Crypto’s role in a diversified portfolio.

 Investors can gain exposure to Gold by way of GLD, a US-listed ETF.
 Horizons offers the futures-based HUG in Canadian dollars.
 You may have a look at Sprott for gold and precious metals.
+If you want to hold the gold producers there is iShares XGD.

-Putting it all together.
+Putting it all together

 The goal or end result in ‘all of this’ might be better risk-adjusted returns.
 We’re adding more non-correlated assets.
 Some of the assets also offer greater total return potential as well.